Mariners vs. Braves Player Props Betting Odds

 Kelenic Stats

-- Kelenic heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .235 with a double, two walks and an RBI.
+- Kelenic has picked up a hit in three games in a row.
+During his last five outings he is hitting .286 with a double, two walks and an RBI.

 Kelenic Recent Games